Jolicious/Namux/README.md

 # Namux

 ## The "Namux" script simplifies the setup of a productive environment within a Tmux session.
-It's designed for streamlined web browsing and network security tasks, providing easy access to essential tools like Firefox, a Work Panel, and Burp Suite.
+It's designed for providing easy access to essential tools which are Firefox, a Work Panel, and Burp Suite in one command.

 ### Edit the script as prefered and adjust the path of the vpn or the number of vpns.